Away With The Steiners

 The first stop on our big trip was Fiji.
 We’ve stayed twice now with the same Fijian Indian family who love to cook different Indian style dishes.

 The kids love what they make and it turned out to be the perfect introduction they needed.
 They made dahl one night especially in preparation for our trip to India and called it ‘baby dahl‘.
 (Essentially a spice-free version of dahl and rice that had the boys convinced they too liked Indian food).
-Perfect.
+It was perfect.

 A meal of dahl, aloo (potato) curry, spiced beans and poppadoms.